empa-scientific-it/python-tutorial/README.md

 > **Note**
 >
 > The following instructions are for Windows.
-With minor changes, the steps are identical on macOS or Linux.
+With minor changes, the steps work on macOS or Linux as well.

 1. Install Docker Desktop: First, you need to install Docker Desktop on your Windows machine.
 You can download it from the official Docker website: https://www.docker.com/products/docker-desktop.